Bias Rating: LEFT-CENTER

 Analysis / Bias

 Editorially, a review indicates more stories favor the left such as this Covid-19 Sent LGBTQ Students Back to Unsupportive Homes.
-That Raises the Risk They Won’t Return and hold negative views towards the Trump Administration Presidents, Lose the Politesse.
+That Raises the Risk They Won’t Return and hold negative views towards the former Trump Administration Presidents, Lose the Politesse.
 Oppose Trump’s Re-election.
-In general, the news is reported factually and with a left leaning political bias.
+In general, the news is reported factually and with a left-leaning political bias.

 Failed Fact Checks